Everything You Need to Know About Sore Hocks in Rabbits

 Avoid improper flooring, hard or abrasive surfaces in your rabbit's environment.
 Do not clip the fur from the hocks.
 Try to avoid stressing your rabbit as nervous rabbits traumatise their back feet when they stamp!

 Hock sores can be a very serious condition in pet rabbits.
-However, it’s usually possible to prevent sore hocks by ensuring excellent attention to keeping rabbit enclosures, clean and dry and ensuring rabbits have lots of space to run around and explore.
+However, it's usually possible to prevent sore hocks by being attentive to your rabbit's enclosures, keeping them clean and dry, and ensuring your rabbits have plenty of space to run and explore.
+Check their feet regularly for the signs of pododermatitis in rabbits.

 Everypaw Rabbit Insurance